utaal/protoduction/Readme.md

 While devloping, just run `protoduction` (installed in your $PATH by npm -g) at the root directory of the protoduction site, options available as listed by `protoduction --help`.
-`config` and `data.yml` are automatically watched for changes and all jade/less templates and static resources are checked/rerendered/reloaded on every request (currently only static files are cached on the server and set as cachable by the browser (through the `connect.static` and `connect.staticCache` middlewares), proper support for `if-modified-since`, `304 not-modified` and `etag` is a low hanging fruit and first on my list of upcoming improvements).
+All data files, jade/less templates and static resources are checked/rerendered/reloaded on every request so you can iterate quickly.
+A restart is only needed after a change to the `config` file so that protoduction can pick up the new routes.

 When **deploying**, install protoduction on the target machine, copy the site directory to the production machine and, at its root, run

     NODE_ENV='production' protoduction --port 8000 # or whatever port you like

+Starting with `NODE_ENV='production'` will disable developer-oriented error output in the browser and enable caching (LRU) of rendered css and jade.
+The number of most used items that will be kept in cache can be tweaked with `--less-cache-size` and `--page-cache-size`.

 It's recommended to run protoduction on a nonprivileged port behind a reverse proxy (as nginx, apahe with mod_proxy or node-proxy) running on port 80.

-Keep in mind that while pretty simple and at-least-partially tested, this is *really* young code, it may fail in the most unexpected ways.
+Keep in mind that while pretty simple, this is *really* young code, it may fail in the most unexpected ways.
 And I won't be held responsible for that, while I'll try my best to get it fixed for you (send a bug report!).

 TIP: use git hooks for automated deployments, [monit](http://mmonit.com/monit/) or to keep it up even if it fails miserably, and [upstart](http://upstart.ubuntu.com/) or the like to make it restart automatically on reboot